 7. Take Calculated Risks

-You can discover that you're doing something completely different when you test out various tactics.
-It might be frightening.
+You can discover that you're doing something completely different when you test various tactics.
+It might not be very comforting.
 Taking chances might be daunting, but taking smart ones can pay off well.
 Taking a wise or calculated risk entails investigating various outcomes, estimating your odds of success, and deciding if the payout is worth the potential damage.

 Developing excellent risk-taking abilities takes time.
-As you learn to take measured chances in life, you may experience a few unpleasant failures.
-It's wise to begin with, minor risks.
+As you learn to take measured chances, you may experience a few unpleasant failures.
+It's wise to begin with minor risks.
 You'll probably grow more at ease as you become better at it.
 However, don't allow your comfort to be the main element in your decision.
 Taking a chance is often the only way to attain success.